pautva/co-creation-toolkit/src/content/case-studies/ventura-vdr.md

 * Gain insight into the nature of the planning object
 * Learn about other stakeholders
 * Increase collaboration among stakeholders
-* Share information and knowledge among various stakeholder better
+* Share information and knowledge among various stakeholders better
 * Find agreement on key problems and best solutions
 * Perform key tasks more efficiently
 * Make better informed plans or decisions